Faculty & Staff Directory

 Lower School Grades 1-5

-Didianne Gilman, Class Teacher, Grade 3, Montana State University, BA in English/Education, Teacher Training, Rudolf Steiner College; full time class teacher, 9 contact hours beyond main lesson, 3 prep hours for administrative duties: Pedagogical Council, Care Group, Accreditation; 8 years of Waldorf teaching experience, 7th year at WSRF.
+Montana State University, BA in English/Education, Teacher Training, Rudolf Steiner College; Pedagogical Council, Care Group, Accreditation; 13 years of Waldorf teaching experience, 12th year at WSRF.

-Chris Mulally, Class Teacher, Grade 6, California State University Chico, BA Arts/emphasis in Printmaking and Drawing, Regis University Elementary Ed teaching certificate; Currently working toward Waldorf certification at Rudolf Steiner College; full time employee, Buildings and Grounds Committee, Enrollment Committee; 6 years teaching experience, first year teaching at WSRF.
+California State University Chico, BA Arts/emphasis in Printmaking and Drawing, Regis University Elementary Ed teaching certificate; Currently working toward Waldorf certification at Rudolf Steiner College.
+8 years teaching experience.

 Harley Stroh, Office Manager, Colorado State University, Bachelor of Arts in English; University of Colorado at Boulder, Masters of Arts in English; Sunbridge College, Waldorf Administration & Community Building; 9.5 years Waldorf administration experience between Monadnock Waldorf School and Waldorf School on the Roaring Fork.